 Spices are the soul of the dish

 Hot chili and cumin make up the flavour profile of this dish which is a much-loved spice combination for lamb in northwestern Chinese cuisine (Xi Bei Cai, 西北菜).
+Many classic dishes, such as Lamb Skewers and Baked Lamb Bao Buns, are seasoned with this spice formula.

 I use both chili flakes and ground chili for an enhanced flavour and vibrant colour.
 There is no specific type of chili that I’d recommend.
 Choose the one that suits your own tolerance to spiciness.
 If you cannot find ready-use chili flakes, make your own with dried chilies using a food processor or spice grinder.